S2-group/GREENS-2024-KPIs-EnergyEfficiency-rep-pkg/README.md

 ## Unveiling Key Performance Indicators for the Energy Efficiency of Cloud Data Storage - Replication Package

-This repository provides the replication package for generating the graphs from the collected data.
+This repository provides the replication package for our study "Unveiling Key Performance Indicators for the Energy Efficiency of Cloud Data Storage", submitted to the GREENS Workshop at ICSA 2024

 ## Repository Structure
 This is the root directory of the repository.
 The directory is structured as follows: